aamnv/aadhi-blog/content/posts/may-2020-update.md

 draft: false
 ---

 And just like that - it's time for the first monthly update.
 As I mentioned in my [Summer 2020](https://www.aadhi.rocks/posts/summer-2020-update/) post, I'm working on a [D&D miniatures business](https://www.etsy.com/shop/miniprinter) during my summer off from my MBA.
-As a way to document the process and also crystallize learnings I pick up along the way, I'm going to plan on making monthly updates on progress towards my main goal: $1,000 in a month.
+As a way to document the process and also crystallize learnings I pick up along the way, I'm planning on writing monthly updates on progress towards my goal: $1,000 revenue in a month.

 So let's get on with the update!